 Surveyed investors that work with an advisor were also more likely than respondents lacking outside guidance to say that they have a diversified portfolio (86 percent vs. 63 percent), believe their investment plan is on the right track (61 percent vs. 41 percent), rebalance their portfolio at least once a year (54 percent vs. 33 percent), and have a written financial plan in place (68 percent vs. 28 percent).
 Further, an advisor can help with more than just investing and risk management.
 An earlier report from John Hancock, for instance, found that seven in ten surveyed U.S. adults who work with an advisor feel “on track or ahead in saving for retirement.”

-Individuals who consult with a financial advisor were also found to be more likely to know how much they will need to save for retirement and regularly set money aside toward that goal.
-Moreover, people who work with a financial advisor had a higher probability of maxing out their 401(k) plan contributions and establishing an emergency savings fund to help them avoid dipping into their retirement assets early.
+Only a third of the respondents that do not regularly seek professional guidance were able to report the same level of confidence in their old-age financial preparedness.
+Individuals who consult with an advisor were also found to have a much higher likelihood of knowing how much they will need to save for retirement and regularly setting money aside toward that goal.
+Moreover, survey respondents that work with a financial advisor had a greater probability of maxing out their 401(k) plan contributions and establishing an emergency fund to help them avoid dipping into their retirement assets early.